dstroud/dreamsequence/README.md

 ![dreamsequence](doc/grid_events.svg)
 The Events view is used to manage the scheduling of parameter changes and functions at certain points in the Arrangement.

-- Events view is entered by holding down an Arranger segment on row 5 of the Arranger view, then pressing K3.
+- Events view is entered by holding down an Arranger segment on rows 1-5 of the Arranger view, then pressing K3.

-- Each key represents an event, which fire from left to right then top to bottom.
+- Grid displays a view of events in the Arranger segment, where events fire left to right then top to bottom (like reading).
-  - Columns 1-16 are 'event lanes', although you can mix event types if you wish.
+  - Columns 1-16 are event 'lanes'.
+To make it easier to keep track of things, you'll typically dedicate one lane to a certain type of event, such as having chord velocity changes in lane 1, pattern manipulations in lane 2, etc.. however you can mix event types within a lane if you wish.
-  - Rows 1-8 represent each step in the segment's chord pattern.
-Keys will be dimly-illuminated to indicate the length of the assigned pattern.
+  - Rows 1-8 represent each step in the segment's chord pattern, just like on the Grid chord view.
+Grid keys will be dimly-illuminated to indicate the length of the assigned pattern.
 Note that you can create events beyond the range of the chord pattern's length- they just won't fire.

-- If an event is present (brightly illuminated), tapping the key will show the event settings.
-If an event is empty, tapping it will default to the last-selected event type as a convenience.
+- Tapping on an unpopulated/dim event position will open the event settings and display "(New)" in the header.
+Settings will default to the last touched event which makes it easier to enter in a sequence of events with minor changes.

-- Events are set using E2 and E3, and are saved using K3.
+- Tapping on a populated/bright event will open the event settings for that event and display "(Saved)" in the header.
+Making any changes to the settings will display "(Edited)" in the header.

-- K2 deletes the selected event or all events if none is selected.
+- While viewing an event's settings, use E2 and E3 to select menus and make changes.
+K3 saves and closes the event settings screen, and K2 deletes the event.
+If you don't want to delete or save changes to an event, just tap another event position.

-- Holding one event and tapping on another will copy and paste events from the held position.
+- Holding one event and tapping on another will copy and paste the settings from the held position- this can also be used to paste an empty event over a populated one, effectively deleting it.

-- K3 is used to return to the Arranger view once finished.
+- If no event is selected (immediately after launching the Events view or after deleting/saving an event, K3 will take you back to the Arranger and holding K2 until the countdown completes will delete all events in the segment.

 # Norns interface